apache/flink/docs/ops/memory/mem_trouble.md

 this usually indicates that Flink has not reserved enough native memory.
 You can observe this either by using an external monitoring system or from the error messages when a container gets killed by the deployment environment.

-If [RocksDBStateBackend](../state/state_backends.html#the-rocksdbstatebackend) is used and the memory controlling is disabled, you can try to increase the [managed memory](mem_setup.html#managed-memory) in task executor.
+If [RocksDBStateBackend](../state/state_backends.html#the-rocksdbstatebackend) is used, and the memory controlling is disabled, you can try to increase the TaskManager's [managed memory](mem_setup.html#managed-memory).

 Alternatively, you can increase the [JVM Overhead](mem_setup.html#capped-fractionated-components).
 See also [how to configure memory for containers](mem_tuning.html#configure-memory-for-containers).